-The SOC Program Manager, Jennifer Thieme, is a full time staff member who assists SOC in carrying out many of the responsibilities of the Council, broadly including supporting the activities of the Council, coordinating and facilitated team work, and distributing updates to the technical standards.
+The SOC Program Manager, Kate Brunner, is a full time staff member who assists SOC in carrying out many of the responsibilities of the Council, broadly including supporting the activities of the Council, coordinating and facilitated team work, and distributing updates to the technical standards.

 Work Team Members

 SOC team members are volunteers that have technical expertise needed to develop or revise standards.
 These members can include, but are not limited, to agency technicians, university researchers, land conservation department staff, engineers, and industry professionals.

 A technical standard reviewer is a person who reviews and comments, individually or on behalf of a group or organization, on draft copies of technical standards that are circulated during development or revision.

 Technical Standard Users